 Let’s go for a walk in Kuah, the most developed part of Langkawi, Malaysia.
 As the camera focuses on characters and colors, we encounter the unexpected.

 We enter the clothing section of Billion in Langkawi Fair shopping center where employees dress in department store uniforms, yellow t-shirts with emblems, their hair and necks covered with Muslim hijabs.
 Barely clad women in underwear advertisements surround them (photo, right).
 It is the only time during months in Langkawi that we see such a stark contrast to the Muslim ideal of feminine modesty.
+Then we cannot help staring when we see 20 or so beds covering the main floor of the mall.
+People lie on the beds as shoppers walk around them to stores.
+The people on the beds are donors, giving their blood in a public place.

 The white sheets on the beds contrast with the lime green tunics of teenage boys in school uniform swarming around them.
 Alongside the boys covered in shiny material, girls in red and black school uniforms, long skirts and hijabs, are also helping with the blood drive.